 Go West, Young Mantis

-Hepatoscopy in Greece and Rome (The continuity of magic from East to West, Part 2B)
+Hepatoscopy in Greece and Rome (Continuity of Magic from East to West, Part 2B)

-That the art was widespread is clear, even though the serious ick factor of fishing around in a pile of steaming viscera to learn the will of the gods is pretty high, especially given the general esteem in the West for these mother cultures, leading to a downplaying if not full-on expungement of the gory details.
-Historian and archaeologist Sir William Reginald Halliday writing near the turn of the last century certainly fits this pattern, saying:¹
+That the art was widespread is clear, but the serious ick factor of fishing around in a pile of steaming viscera to learn the will of the gods is pretty high.
+Given the general esteem in the West for these mother cultures, this has led to a downplaying, if not full-on expungement of the gory details.
+Historian and archaeologist Sir William Reginald Halliday, writing near the turn of the last century, certainly fits this pattern, saying:¹

 To attempt to classify or to enumerate exhaustively [divination using sacrificed animals’] almost unlimited possibilities of variation is a difficult and unprofitable task.
 Of the most important of them, however, extispication or the examination of entrails, something must be said.
 Into great detail or the discussion of technicalities it will fortunately be unnecessary to go.